 In order that each pupil feels confident and comfortable in school and thus maximises their potential, each pupil will have a PT Pupil Support.
-This teacher will keep in touch throughout a pupil's time in the school.
-He or she will help particularly when a pupil first comes to the school, when a pupil chooses his/her National Qualification courses and when a pupil is thinking of a future career.
+This teacher will keep in touch throughout a pupil's time in the school and will be the first port of call for parents/carers.
+They will help particularly when a pupil first comes to the school, when a pupil chooses their National Qualification courses and when a pupil is thinking of a future career.
 The PT Pupil Support's main job, however, is to get to know each pupil in their caseload and be available to help with any problem a pupil may have.
-He or she will also talk with a pupil if there are concerns about progress or behaviour.
+They will also talk with a pupil if there are concerns about progress or behaviour.
 Usually, members of the same family will have the same PT Pupil Support so that both parents and teacher get to know each other well too.